Malise-Obert/API-Service/README.md

 composer install
 ```

-This service is configured to on the following url:
+This service is configured to run on this url, please use the following to start the php server:

 ```
 $ php -S http://localhost:9000